superbeppe98/cisco-networking-basics/2_Network_Components_Types_and_Connections.md

 - In metropolitan areas, many apartments and small offices are being connected directly with fiber-optic cables.
 This enables an internet service provider to provide higher bandwidth speeds and support more services such as internet, phone, and TV

-- The choice of connection varies depending on geographical location and service provider availability.
+- The choice of connection varies depending on geographical location and service provider availability
 - Satellite Connection

 ## 2.3.5 Check Your Understanding - ISP Connectivity Options